studygyaan/Login-Register-using-Spring-Boot/README.md

-Login Register Example For Spring Boot, Thymeleaf, Maven or Gradle, PostgreSQL or MySQL, JPA, Spring Security
+# Login Register Example For Spring Boot,

+### Thymeleaf, Maven or Gradle, PostgreSQL or MySQL, JPA, Spring Security, SecurityFilterChain

-In this project, we are using 2 types of roles - ADMIN and USER
+In this project, we are using 2 types of roles - ADMIN and USER, for adding more roles check `Role.java`

-Blog -
+Learn to Implement this project -

 application.properties (change database settings)
 ```